 MARA: REBIRTH looks at one of the most covered and well-known ecosystems in natural history, but dives deeper into a side of it that is almost never seen.
 What happens when the wildebeest migration leaves?
-Birth is one of the two things that is common to all of us ur film starts with the dust of the disappearing migration as it heads off across the river and turns its face back to what is left.
-And that is something quite incredible.
-The real value of wildebeest of what they leave behind is in millions of tons of fertilizer that turns the grass into one of the richest landscapes on the planet.

 And the best part is that for nine months, no wildebeest herds return.